Please Note: all who volunteer their time must be willing to volunteer from 9 am to 1 pm and with NO Breaking Up of time.

 How to Register:

-- volunteer must bring a copy of their photo ID and their original court/community service documents to the registration.
+- Their original court/community service documents to the registration.

 Transportation to Jubilee Soup Kitchen:

 - Jubilee Kitchen is located at the intersection of Fifth Avenue and Jumonville, midway between Oakland and Downtown

 - PAT Bus service along the Fifth-Forbes Avenue corridor